-- Take deferasirox tablets exactly as your healthcare provider tells you to. - Do not change your dose of deferasirox tablets or stop taking it unless your healthcare provider tells you to. - Take deferasirox tablets 1 time every day, preferably at the same time every day. - Take deferasirox tablets on an empty stomach at least 30 minutes before eating food. - Do not chew deferasirox tablets or swallow them whole. - Place the prescribed number of deferasirox tablets in a cup with water, orange juice, or apple juice.
-Stir to disperse the tablets in the liquid. - o If your prescribed dose of deferasirox tablets is less than 1 gram, use 3.5 ounces of liquid to disperse the tablets. - o If your prescribed dose of deferasirox tablets is 1 gram or more, use 7 ounces of liquid to disperse the tablets. - Completely disperse the tablets until it becomes a fine suspension.
-Then drink the suspension right away. - Do not disperse deferasirox tablets in carbonated drinks or milk. - After drinking the suspension, add a small amount of water, orange juice, or apple juice to the cup to disperse any remaining medicine, and then drink it. - Do not take deferasirox with aluminum-containing antacid products.
-See "Before taking deferasirox tablets." - Tell your healthcare provider if you or your child gain or lose any weight.
-Your or your child's dose of deferasirox tablets may need to be adjusted. - If you take the diabetes medicine repaglinide during treatment with deferasirox tablets, you may need to test your blood sugar (glucose) levels more often.
-Follow your healthcare provider's instructions about how often to test your blood sugar during this time. - Your healthcare provider should do blood and urine tests before, and during treatment to check how you respond to deferasirox, and to monitor you for side effects.
-Your healthcare provider may change your dose, or temporarily or permanently stop deferasirox if you have certain side effects. - In people who have thalassemia, your healthcare provider will check the amount of iron in your liver before and during treatment with deferasirox. - If you or your child take too much deferasirox, call your healthcare provider right away or go to the nearest hospital emergency room.
-Symptoms that can happen if you take too much deferasirox include: stomach-area (abdominal) pain, diarrhea, nausea, and vomiting.
+- Take deferasirox tablets by mouth with water or other liquids 1 time every day, preferably at the same time every day. - o If you have trouble swallowing the tablets whole, you may crush deferasirox tablets and mix them with soft foods such as yogurt or applesauce right before taking your dose. - Take the dose right away.
+Do not save any of the deferasirox tablets and soft food mixture for later use. - Do not use store-bought pill crushers with serrated surfaces for crushing deferasirox tablets 90 mg tablets. - Do not take deferasirox tablets with aluminum-containing antacid products.
+See "Before taking deferasirox tablets" - Tell your healthcare provider if you or your child gain or lose any weight.
+Your or your child's dose of deferasirox tablets may need to be adjusted. - If you take the diabetes medicine repaglinide during treatment with deferasirox tablets you may need to test your blood sugar (glucose) levels more often.
+Follow your healthcare provider's instructions about how often to test your blood sugar during this time. - Your healthcare provider should do blood and urine tests before, and during treatment to check how you respond to deferasirox tablets, and to monitor you for side effects.
+Your healthcare provider may change your dose or temporarily or permanently stop deferasirox tablets if you have certain side effects. - In people who have thalassemia, your healthcare provider will check the amount of iron in your liver before and during treatment with deferasirox tablets. - If you or your child take too much deferasirox tablets, call your healthcare provider right away or go to the nearest hospital emergency room.
+Symptoms that can happen if you take too much deferasirox tablets include: stomach-area (abdominal) pain, diarrhea, nausea and vomiting.